EvanXiaa/Awesome-LLM_For-SE-Sec-Papers/README.md

 This list is mainly maintained by Yifan Xia from [NESA Lab](https://nesa.zju.edu.cn/index.html).

-We are very much welcome contributors for contributing this repository!
+We sincerely welcome contributors for contributing to this repository!

 **Markdown format**
 ```markdown